Michael Place for Intiman by LaRae Lobdell

-Most recently, Michael completed and will appear in a national commercial for Amazon Alexa.
-Acting credits include: Nero in The Octavia by Anne Washburn, The Mechanics of Love (Drama League) Clybourne Park (Cincinnati Playhouse), Romeo and Juliet, Hedda Gabler, Miracle!
+Michael has recently appeared the feature film ECCO and in a international commercial for Amazon Alexa.
+Acting credits include: Nero in The Octavia by Anne Washburn, The Mechanics of Love (Drama League) Clybourne Park (Cincinnati Playhouse), Children’s Hour, John Baxter is a Switch Hitter, Romeo and Juliet, Hedda Gabler, Miracle!
 (Intiman Theatre), The Ocean All Around Us (Portland Center Stage), Myra’s War, The Water Station, Suite for Strangers (Pacific Performance Project/East), The Outsiders, The Neverending Story (Seattle Children’s Theatre), Romeo and Juliet, Merchant of Venice, Much Ado About Nothing (Seattle Shakespeare Company), Bud, Not Buddy (Book-It Repertory Theatre), Madama Butterfly (Opera Omaha) and ten productions with Washington Ensemble Theatre where he was a founding co-artistic director and where he directed The Mistakes Madeline Made and Bengal Tiger at the Baghdad Zoo.
-Other directing credits include O Beautiful at Cornish College of the Arts, Mary Poppins at the Moore Theatre, Woman at the Well at the Here Arts Center, Rey Planta and Radio Station at Yale Cabaret, and Dirty a co-production with ACT & WET.
+Other directing credits include Love and Information, Achilles in Sparta, and O Beautiful at Cornish College of the Arts, Mary Poppins at the Moore Theatre, Woman at the Well at the Here Arts Center, Rey Planta and Radio Station at Yale Cabaret, and Dirty a co-production with ACT & WET.

-Michael is also the founding creative producer of One Coast Collaboration, an annual new play lab connecting national playwrights with Seattle based theatre companies and was co-artistic director of Yale Cabaret (44).
+Michael is also the founding creative producer of One Coast Collaboration, now in collaboration with ACT Theatre on the ACTONE Festival, an annual new play lab connecting national playwrights with Seattle based theatre companies and was co-artistic director of Yale Cabaret (44).
 Michael holds a BA from the University of Washington and an MFA from the Yale School of Drama where he was the recipient of the Oliver Thorndike Acting Award.